top of page

 Ref: Crawford 433/2; Junia 30

-This obverse of this coin references the founding of the Roman Republic.
+The Obverse of this coin references the founding of the Roman Republic.
 The portrait of the moneyer's ancestor, Lucius Junius Brutus, tells the story of the Romans overthrowing the monarchy in 509 BC.
 This Brutus of 509, nephew to Rome's seventh king, Tarquinius Superbus, and grandson to Rome's 5th king, Lucius Tarquinius Priscus, led the revolt that banished the king and his family.
 He was then elected as one of the first two consuls of the new republic.
 M. Junius Brutus, in 54 BC claimed this Brutus as his ancestor in his father's family.

-The reverse of this coin shows another ancestor of M. Junius Brutus, Gaius Servilius Structus Ahala, who in 439 murdered Spurius Maelius for plotting to make himself king.
+The Reverse of this coin shows another ancestor of M. Junius Brutus, Gaius Servilius Structus Ahala, who in 439 murdered Spurius Maelius for plotting to make himself king.
 Ahala an ancestor from Brutus' mother's family, and so he proclaims that he is the descendant of two tyrannicides.

-America’s founding fathers took inspiration from the Roman Republic and the ideals, writings and characters of ancient Rome.
-George Washington had a play "Cato, A tragedy" performed at Valley Forge in 1778 to rally the troops....but that is another coin and another story.
-The Coinage Act of 1792 states:
+George Washington had a play "Cato, A tragedy" performed at Valley Forge in 1778 to rally the troops....but that is another coin and another story (see Cato the Younger).

 "SEC.
 10. And be it further enacted, That, upon the said coins respectively, there shall be the following devices and legends, namely: Upon one side of each of the said coins there shall be an impression emblematic of liberty, with an inscription of the word Liberty, and the year of the coinage..."